ELIXIR-IIB-training/site/pages/training_courses/2025-09-17-Summer_School_on_Metabolic_Modeling.md

 ### Target Audience

-The workshop is open to PhD students, postdocs and researchers interested in learning both the theoretical foundations and practical tools for modeling metabolism across biological scales.
-Seats are limited to 40 participants.
+The school is designed for PhD students, postdocs and researchers interested in learning both the theoretical foundations and practical tools for modeling metabolism across biological scales.

 <br>
 <br>